AdobeDocs/campaign-web.en/help/v8/reporting/kpis.md

 >title="Unsubscriptions"
 >abstract="This metric shows, for the selected channel, the sum of all unsubscriptions from a service, and the percentage of unsubscriptions compared to the total number of messages delivered with success."

->[!NOTE]
->
-> Subscription and unsubscription KPIs vary based on the service type.
-For instance, email subscriptions and unsubscriptions encompass all email-related services, whether they result from manual actions or web forms.
-It's important to distinguish this approach from the delivery-level unsubscription metric, which tracks unsubscription link clicks rather than actual unsubscribed users.

 Recipients must be able to opt-out from Email and SMS through a dedicated unsubscription link in the email content, or by replying STOP to a SMS.